 Today, for globalizing the business it is important that customers from all over the world can understand and connect with the business websites and feel welcomed.
 The best way to achieve this customer satisfaction is by providing them with services in their native languages.

 DBI’s business has spread worldwide with 700 hundred people working in 11 different time zones.
-Recently, sales department implemented a WordPress website which provides background papers on deep learning, checklists for using DeepBlue’s systems, and documentations.

-However, as we are gaining clients from different countries, language becomes a prominent barrier and since the major part of company’s website consists of background papers and documentations it is our priority to make the content simple and understandable.
+Recently, the sales department implemented a WordPress website that provides background papers on deep learning, checklists for using DeepBlue’s systems, and documentation However, as we are gaining clients from different countries, language becomes a prominent barrier and since a major part of company’s website consists of background papers and documentations it is our priority to make the content simple and understandable

-To solve this problem, we came up with an idea to install AI based tools which can make web content easier to interpret by translating the content of the website to comfort language of the non-English speaking clients.
+To solve this problem, we came up with an idea to install AI based tools which can make web content easier to interpret by translating the content of the website to comfort language of non-English speaking clients.

 This AI based tools are accessed on three main criteria: